allegro/allegro.tech/_posts/2015-09-01-scailing-graphite.md

 ### Getting started

-Graphite getting started architecture is pretty solid for single team/project.
+Graphite "getting started" architecture is pretty solid for single team/project.
 Actually, it did quite well for a hundred of microservices pushing 500k metrics/minute.
 It assumes whole Graphite setup is working on a single machine – relay, cache and the database itself.

 ![Getting started architecture](img/articles/2015-09-01-scailing-graphite/graphite-architecture-1.png)

-Of course fault tolerance was what we looked for from the very beginning, thus all the data was written to two hosts.
+Of course, we kept fault tolerance as a priority from the very beginning, thus all the data was written to two hosts.
 Those two hosts needed to know about each other to achieve data duplication (load balancer was just forwarding, not mirroring the traffic).